sup4rnet/cluster-setup/playbooks/README.md

 * SSH access with sudo permissions to physical servers and VM base image (name of user with `sudo` priviledges can be configured in Ansible variable `admin_user` under `group_vars`)
+* Ansible client installed (tested with v2.13.7) on your machine

 ## Ansible description
 The following Ansible targets are possible: